 Formed in 2010, the Better Buildings Partnership is a collaboration between leading property owners and industry influencers who are improving sustainability and rolling out green infrastructure in our area.
 They control or manage over half the office floorspace across Sydney's city centre.
 These commercial landlords have played an important role in improving the energy, water and waste efficiency of Sydney's existing buildings.

-The founding members are AMP Capital Investors, Brookfield Office Properties Australia, Charter Hall, City of Sydney, Colonial First State, DEXUS Property Group, Frasers Property, The GPT Group, Investa Property Group, Lendlease, Mirvac.
-Stockland, University of Sydney and the University of Technology Sydney.
+The members are Brookfield Office Properties Australia, Charter Hall, City of Sydney, DEXUS Property Group, Frasers Property, The GPT Group, Investa Property Group, Lendlease, Mirvac.
+Stockland, and the University of Technology Sydney.

 Sustainable Destination Partnership